sah/java-tutorial/01-Selenium.md

-How Selenium WebDriver and Sauce Labs work
+How Selenium WebDriver and Sauce Labs Work
 =============

 [Selenium](http://seleniumhq.org) is a technology that allows programmers to